data-8/kubeadm-bootstrap/README.md

    d. kube-lego for automated Let's Encrypt certificates.
 This is also installed
       via helm.

+   e.
+Symlinks `/etc/kubernetes/admin.conf` to `~/.kube/config` - this contains
+      credentials and connection info for connecting to the master.
+If you want to allow other users to connect to the k8s master, give them access to this file too.

    The master node is also marked as schedulable - this might not be ideal if you are running a large cluster, but is useful otherwise.
 This also means that if you only wanted a single node Kubernetes cluster, you are already